How to start a land clearing business

 Work with an insurance broker who specializes in the construction or forestry industries.
 General agents often miss risks unique to land clearing, like hitting unmarked utility lines or causing accidental fires.
 This can leave you with major coverage gaps.

-Consider providers like Forestry Mutual Insurance, The Hartford, or Acuity.
-They understand the industry and can write policies that meet the specific demands of general contractors and developers.
+Providers like Forestry Mutual Insurance, The Hartford, and Acuity understand the industry and can write policies that meet the specific demands of general contractors and developers.

 Here are 3 immediate steps to take: